RPT-COLUMN-As Indonesian nickel ore flows again to China, famine turns to feast: Andy Home

 By Andy Home

-LONDON, July 4 The flow of Indonesian nickel ore to China has resumed after a three-and-a-half year break.
+LONDON, July 4 (Reuters) - The flow of Indonesian nickel ore to China has resumed after a three-and-a-half year break.

 There have been a few false alarms since the Indonesian government banned all exports of unprocessed minerals, including nickel, at the start of 2014.